voxpupuli/puppet-system/README.md

 * optional: false
 * usecache: true
+* schedule: daily

 Note: Set 'usecache: false' if 'yum -C grouplist' does not work on your system and you are getting System::Yumgroup resources created on every Puppet run

+Note: By default the yumgroup type has a 'daily' schedule to reduce the time Puppet runs take - package group changes are usually rare after the host is first set up.
+This means that it will run once every 24 hours.
+You override this by supplying your own schedule parameter - see system::schedules to create your own custom schedules.

 ## yumrepos